The Life of a Showgirl: Marketing

-Swift partnered with multiple digital platforms to promote the album.
-It included international Spotify billboards showcasing the design of the Eras Tour stage and lyrics from The Life of a Showgirl; pop-up events hosted by Spotify and TikTok featuring sets and installations inspired by the album; a Spotify playlist curated by Swift containing her old songs that were produced by Martin and Shellback; and orange confetti and a flaming heart emoji when entering her name on Google Search.
+Swift's partnerships with digital platforms included international Spotify billboards showcasing the design of the Eras Tour stage and lyrics from The Life of a Showgirl; pop-up events hosted by Spotify and TikTok featuring sets and installations inspired by the album; a Spotify playlist curated by Swift containing her old songs that Martin and Shellback produced; and orange confetti and a flaming heart emoji when entering her name on Google Search.
 The Apple Music lyrics pages for some of Swift's earlier songs were altered to capitalize certain letters, revealing lyrics from The Life of a Showgirl.
 QR codes hidden on orange doors across 12 cities led to now-deleted videos on Swift's YouTube channel.
 Some fans alleged that the videos were created using generative artificial intelligence and expressed their disapproval.

-To further promote The Life of a Showgirl, Swift conceived a promotional film and conducted multiple interviews.
-The film Taylor Swift: The Official Release Party of a Showgirl had a limited theatrical release in over 50 territories on October 3–5, earning over $50 million globally.
+To further promote The Life of a Showgirl, Swift conceived a promotional film and conducted interviews.
+The film Taylor Swift: The Official Release Party of a Showgirl had a limited theatrical release in over 50 territories on October 3–5, earning over $50 million.
 It features the music video for "The Fate of Ophelia", its behind-the-scenes footage, lyric videos of the album's tracks, and Swift's commentary on the songs.
 Swift appeared on the talk shows The Graham Norton Show (October 3), The Tonight Show Starring Jimmy Fallon (October 6), and Late Night with Seth Meyers (October 8).
-On October 3, she was interviewed on the radio stations BBC Radio 1, Capital, Heart, Hits Radio, and Magic Radio, and on the program Elvis Duran and the Morning Show.
-Swift had further interviews on BBC Radio 2, SiriusXM Hits 1, and Audacy on October 6, and on The Roula and Ryan Show with Eric, The Zane Lowe Show, and On Air with Ryan Seacrest on October 7.
+On October 3, she was interviewed on the radio stations BBC Radio 1, Capital, Heart, Hits Radio, and Magic Radio, as well as on the program Elvis Duran and the Morning Show.
+Swift had further interviews on Audacy, BBC Radio 2, and SiriusXM Hits 1 on October 6, and on The Roula and Ryan Show with Eric, The Zane Lowe Show, and On Air with Ryan Seacrest on October 7.